English II

 Bibliography

-AZAR, B. (1990).
-Understanding and Using English Grammar, New Jersey: Prentice Hall.
+AZAR, B. S. (1990).
+Understanding and Using English Grammar, Textbook and Workbooks A and B. Englewood Cliffs, New Jersey: Prentice Hall.

 BRYSON, B. (2000).
-The Mother Tongue: English and How It Got That Way, Harper Collins.
+The Mother Tongue: English and How It Got That Way.
+London & New York: Harper Collins.

 NAYLOR, H. (2007).
-Essential Grammar in Supplementary Exercises, Cambridge UP.
+Essential Grammar in Supplementary Exercises.
+Cambridge: University Press.

 Code